-BTCS Inc. ("BTCS" or the "Company"), a Nevada corporation listed on Nasdaq, has operated in the blockchain technology sector since 2014 with a primary focus on blockchain infrastructure.
-The Company secures and operates validator nodes (as a "Validator") on various proof-of-stake ("PoS") and delegated proof-of-stake ("dPoS") based blockchain networks earning native token rewards by staking our proof-of-stake crypto assets (also referred to as "cryptocurrencies", "crypto", "crypto assets", "digital assets", or "tokens"), with an emphasis on Ethereum.
+BTCS Inc. ("BTCS" or the "Company"), a Nevada corporation listed on Nasdaq, is a U.S.-based blockchain technology company focused on blockchain infrastructure, with its primary operations currently centered on the Ethereum network.
+Since its inception in 2014, BTCS has developed a diverse set of blockchain-related operations, with a current emphasis on block building and validator node operation (as a "Validator") on various proof-of-stake ("PoS") and delegated proof-of-stake ("dPoS") networks.

+The Company's core operations include the management of cloud-based validator nodes on PoS-based blockchain networks.
+These nodes participate in network consensus mechanisms by providing transaction validation ("attestation") and block proposal services as a Validator.
+BTCS earns native token rewards by staking our proof-of-stake crypto assets (also referred to as "cryptocurrencies", "crypto", "crypto assets", "digital assets", or "tokens") to validator nodes operated by both BTCS and third-parties.